Gloomy Sunday: Writing and background

 Seress initially had difficulty finding a publisher, mainly due to the unusually melancholy nature of the song.
-One potential publisher stated:
+One potential publisher stated, "It is not that the song is sad, there is a sort of terrible compelling despair about it.
+I don't think it would do anyone any good to hear a song like that."

 The song was published as sheet music in late 1933, with lyrics by poet László Jávor, who was inspired by a recent break-up with his fiancée.
 According to most sources, Jávor rewrote the lyrics after the song's first publication, although he is sometimes described as the original writer of its words.
 His lyrics contained no political sentiments, but rather were a lament for the death of a beloved and a pledge to meet with the lover again in the afterlife.
 This version of the song became the best known, and most later rewritings are based around the idea of lost love.

 English lyrics

 Some English versions add the following verse:

 Urban legends

 There have been several urban legends regarding the song over the years, mostly involving it being allegedly connected with various numbers of suicides, and radio networks reacting by purportedly banning the song.
 However, most of these claims are unsubstantiated.

 Press reports in the 1930s associated at least 100 suicides, both in Hungary and the United States, with "Gloomy Sunday", but most of the deaths supposedly linked to it are difficult to verify.
 The urban legend appears to be, for the most part, simply an embellishment of the high number of Hungarian suicides that occurred in the decade when the song was composed due to other factors such as famine and poverty.
 No studies have drawn a clear link between the song and suicide.

-On 11 January 1968, about 35 years after writing the song, its composer killed himself.
+On 11 January 1968, about 35 years after writing the song, Seress died by suicide.

 The BBC banned Billie Holiday's version of the song from being broadcast, as being detrimental to wartime morale, but allowed performances of instrumental versions.
+In America, the version performed by Paul Robeson was prohibited on some radio stations and nightclubs.
 However, there is little evidence of any other radio bans; the BBC's ban was lifted by 2002.